MariaDB vs MySQL – Difference Between Them

 Key Difference between MariaDB and MySQL

-- MariaDB has 12 new storage engines, whereas MySQL has lesser storage engines.
+- MariaDB has 12 new storage engines, whereas MySQL has fewer storage engines.

-- MariaDB doesn’t support Data Masking and Dynamic column while MySQL supports it.
+- MariaDB doesn’t support data masking and dynamic columns, while MySQL supports it.

-- Comparing MariaDB or MySQL, Comparatively MariaDB is faster than MySQL.
+- Comparing MariaDB to MySQL, MariaDB is faster than MySQL.

 What is MariaDB?